indrani19/M2-EmbSys/Project/README.md

+## Abstract
+Today’s car wipers are manual systems that work on the principle of manual switching.
+So here we propose an automatic wiper system that automatically switches ON on detecting rain and stops when rain stops.
+Our project brings forward this system to automate the wiper system having no need for manual intervention.
+For this purpose we use rain sensor along with microcontroller and driver IC to drive the wiper motor.
+Our system uses rain sensor to detect rain, this signal is then processed by microcontroller to take the desired action.
+The rain sensor works on the principle of using water for completing its circuit, so when rain falls on it it’s circuit gets completed and sends out a signal to the microcontroller.
+The microcontroller now processes this data and drives the motor to perform required action.
+The motor driver now drives a servomotor to simulate as a car wiper.

 ## Introduction
 - The automated rain wiper system is used to detect rainfall and activate rain wipers without driver interaction.